octocloudlabs/supercharge-docs/docs/ray/lab-5.md

 ## What We Change

-Our setup is pretty simple, we want to control three things.
+Our setup is pretty simple, we want to control three things:

 - Which extensions are installed in a workspace through the `"extensions": []` array
-- Manually modify the command prompt to make it shorter during the recording `"onCreateCommand"`
+- Manually modify the command prompt to make it shorter during the recording with `"onCreateCommand"`
-- Optionally launch the npm start command when the codespace is created `"postStartCommand"`
+- Optionally launch the npm start command when the codespace is created with `"postStartCommand"`

-## Finding the Unique Identifier
+## Auto-loading an Extension

 ![Marketplace](screenshots/2022-11-08_00-11-51.png)
 The best place to find extensions is the VSCode Marketplace.